Diane & Siggy

 As a weekly social visit volunteer, you’ll be matched with another volunteer and a Member who selects the visit location, which can be in their downtown apartment, a public place, via phone, or online.
 Once the location is set, you’ll work with the Member to co-create a relational space to practice nonjudgmental and engaged listening, something that exists between a few individuals but has the power to transform whole social landscapes.

-If you prefer a group setting or can’t commit to a weekly schedule, there are lots of other ways to get involved, like playing cards or chatting with members in our Community Room, sharing a talent or skill, or something else!
+If you prefer a group setting or can’t commit to a weekly schedule, there are lots of other ways to get involved, like playing cards or chatting with Members in our Community Room, supporting special events, sharing a talent or skill, facilitating a group, or something else!
 We welcome the opportunity to find new and creative ways to build belonging together.

 Service learning, also known as community-engaged learning, enables college and university students to gain hands-on experience applying academic knowledge to real-world situations.
 In addition, students gain experiential learning by interacting with environments such as Old Town that they might not experience otherwise.